mahi23jj/2025-project-phase-mobile-tasks/README.md

 ## 🔁 Performed Task in this Separation

-### 🗂️ Data Layer
-- Implements repository contracts via: - task 12
-  - Local Data Source
+### 🗂️ Local Data Source
-  - Remote Data Source
+- Implements Locall Data Source and its test
-- Converts between `ProductModel` ⇄ `Product` using `fromJson` and `toJson`
-### 🗂️ Network Info - task 13
-- Implements Network info class:
-- Implement InternetConnectionChecker instance

 ---

 ## 🧪 Testing